Slow Food in Canada: lobster and caviar

 On a culinary shopping tour of New Brunswick

-We had the great pleasure of being inducted by Chris for a day into the regional peculiarities of New Brunswick cuisine.
-At a lunch at a small kiosk selling crabs, he tells us what he cares about in his culinary art: fresh produce from the local producer, short transport routes, traditional food of the region and own cultivation of exotic herbs, salads and vegetables in the home Garden.
-In order to achieve this goal, Chris is constantly on the lookout for local, regional and traditional ingredients that have been used here for centuries and in the case of the Indian population.
-However, he also draws on new products that, although derived from domestic animals, have only been available in this form for a few years, such as the exquisite caviar from Breviro.
-He will give us an afternoon's insight into the culinary specialties offered by the St. Andrews-by-the-Sea region, where his inn and restaurant are located.
+To achieve this goal, Chris is constantly searching for local, regional, and traditional ingredients that have been used here for centuries, and in the case of the Native American population, even longer.
+He also draws on new products that, while derived from local animals, have only been available in this form for a few years, such as the exquisite Breviro caviar.
+He will give us an afternoon's insight into the culinary specialties offered by the region around St. Andrews-by-the-Sea, where his inn and restaurant are located.

 Lunch at Ossi's Lunch